Welcome to the Long Preston Heritage and Village website.

 please contact the secretary:

 The village benefits from several large, tree lined, village greens, with many footpaths leading direct to the surrounding hills.
 Long Preston has just over three hundred households, and is a friendly community with many residents working in the village, as well as commuting to the neighbouring towns.

+The residents organise a wide range of village clubs and activities, many centred on the Village Hall.
 The annual May Day celebrations are a popular event, with maypole dancing on the village green, and stalls and displays on the village and school playing fields.